bernardlau171/COMP3335-project/SoftwareDevTeam security training/step1.md

 You can this this sql query to check the table.

 `select * from wp_wc_customer_lookup;`{{execute}}
+This is the sample of after using the command of update.Those personal identifiable is changed by ***.
 ![step1_pic2.png](./assets/step1_pic2.png)

 And the dashboard of the Wordpress/ WooCommerce platform will show *** of the information of the user.